thecryptofruit/swarm/doc/incentives.md

 valuable service to the other party depends on whether it is a store request or a response to a lookup.

+If a payload message is a request to store the chunk, it must be acknowledged by a signed receipt.
+These receipts are used to enforce penalties for loss of content through a special Swarm Contract on the block chain.

 ## Accounting